 Digital Constitutionalism Network Teaching Partnership

-Digital constitutionalism describes the political process of entrenching rights and principles into the global governance of digital technologies, specifically the Internet.
-Digital constitutionalism does not describe actual legal constitutions but normative conversations about which rights and principles should govern the Internet – locally, nationally and globally.
-Documents of digital constitutionalism have been proposed by different kinds of actors – including civil society, business, governments, national parliaments, political parties, international organizations – and have emerged from a national level or transnationally.
+Digital constitutionalism represents the political process of entrenching rights and principles into the global governance of digital technologies, specifically the Internet.
+Digital constitutionalism does not describe actual legal constitutions, but normative conversations about which rights and principles should govern the Internet – locally, nationally and globally.
+Digital constitutionalism documents have been proposed by many sectors – including civil society, business, governments, national parliaments, political parties, international organizations – and have emerged both at national levels and transnationally.

-- For students at the universities of Padova and Salerno: Engaging in common practical tasks between the two groups (contribution to the Italian translation of the Charter of Human Rights and Principles for the Internet).
+For students at the universities of Padova and Salerno: Engaging in a common practical task between the two groups (contribution to the Italian translation of the Charter of Human Rights and Principles for the Internet).